-The HTML generated by the part must have a single root element.
+A part view defines the markup for the part component.
 The things parameter is basically just JSON data passed from the controller and we can iterate over it easily in Thymeleaf and print its values.

 '''

 <section>

 A list of my favorite things